Thorf1nn/My_RPG/README.md

 The goal of this project is to code a role playing game (rpg) in C with CSFML like The Witcher or Skyrim

-Made by Loic Tisseyre, Enzo Daumalle, Luca Orelli, Lysandra Manuguerra
+Made by Loic Tisseyre, Enzo Daumalle, Luca Orelli

 ## Usage 🕹